-(S/NF) Key Eritrean separatist groups include the following: The Eritrean People's Liberation Front (EPLF) estimated at approximately 20-25,000; the Eritrean Liberation Front estimated at 10-12,000; and the Eritrean Liberation Front/Popular Liberationt Front (ELF/PLF) estimated to have few armed members, but which plays a diplomatic role abroad soliciting support.
+(5/NF) Key Eritrean separatist groups include the following: The Eritrean People's Liberation Front (EPLF) estimated at approximately 20-25,000; the Eritrean Liberation Front estimated at 10-12,000; and the Eritrean Liberation Front/Popular Liberationt Front (ELF/PLF) estimated to have few armed members, but which plays a diplomatic role abroad soliciting support.
 These three groups are not united although there have been attempts to develop an alliance to facilitate coordinated operations.
 When these groups have not been fighting the Ethiopians, there has been serious fighting among them in which the EPLF emerged as the most powerful.
 Nevertheless, they do have a common purpose: Eritrean independence.
 Control of Ethiopia is not a goal of these groups.

-during PMAC's rule when Eritrean troops conquered nearly all of the province; however, internecine fighting compounded by multidivisional Ethiopian Army operations planned and supported by Soviet advisers pushed the rebels back during the late-1970s.
+(5/NF) The Eritreans scored major gains against Ethiopia authority early during PMAC's rule when Eritrean troops conquered nearly all of the province; however, internecine fighting compounded by multidivisional Ethiopian Army operations planned and supported by Soviet advisers pushed the rebels back during the late-1970s.
 Ethiopian Army campaigns have occurred almost annually between 1978 and 1983.
 However, large-scale operations ceased after 1983 probably at the insistence of the Soviets.

-some significant victories when they seized important towns.
+(5/NF) During 1984, the civil war continued with the insurgents scoring some significant victories when they seized important towns.
 The Army reacted locally but no serious counteroffensives have been conducted.
 Given Mengistu's refusal to negotiate a settlement and Soviet reluctance to support a futile cause, it is probable that the Army has been using the time to recover from its hard fighting and to regroup, refit, and absorb replacements.
 Additionally, the tenth anniversary of the Ethiopian revolution has consumed much government attention and resources.
 Therefore, no offensive is expected prior to 1985.

-history.
+(S/NF)- The separatist movement in Tigray has its roots in Ethiopian history.
 Armed resistance to central government authority began during the early 1940s following the expulsion of the Italians by the British.
 However, the current insurgency is 9 years old and the major group is the Tigray People's Liberation Front (TPLF).
 Its goal is the overthrow of Mengistu.
 The TPLF's estimated strength is currently 8-10,000 and the movement has coordinated some of its military operations with the EPLF.
 The Eritreans have been training TPLF forces in guerrilla tactics for at least 3 years.

-communications, controlling the countryside, and extending its operations into the neighboring provinces of Welo and Gondar.
+(6/NF) The TPLF has been successful during 1984 in cutting lines of communications, controlling the countryside, and extending its operations into the neighboring provinces of Welo and Gondar.
 The Ethiopian Army controls the major towns in Tigray and must escort convoys between them.
 Nevertheless, the TPLF overran the religious center of Lalibella in October 1984 capturing 10 foreign nationals.
 This attack was the TPLF's first major operation in 1984.
 The TPLF's tactics do not include retention of towns they conquer.
 They withdraw after a few days preferring to reap the political benefits of embarrassing the central government.
 The Ethiopian Army has not launched a major campaign against the TPLF in 1984.
 It has been using the time to refit and regroup after taking heavy losses in the 1982-83 offensive.